superfly/docs/flyctl/cmd/flyctl_open.md

 Open browser to current deployed application.
-If an optional path is specified, this is appended to the URL for deployed application.
+If an optional relative URI is specified, it is appended to the root URL of the deployed application.

 ## Usage
 ~~~
-flyctl open [PATH] [flags]
+flyctl open [RELATIVE_URI] [flags]
 ~~~

 ## Options

 ~~~
-  -a, --app string      App name to operate on
+  -a, --app string      Application name
-  -c, --config string   Path to an app config file or directory containing one (default "./fly.toml")
+  -c, --config string   Path to application configuration file
   -h, --help            help for open
 ~~~